 Russell, Wading River

 When Russell Brown was admitted to Mather Hospital in 2015 with an infection in his foot and his sugars spiraling, he knew it was time for a change.
 “I had tried dieting.
 I’ve dieted and lost a hundred pounds and gained it right back,” said Mr. Brown.
 After developing diabetes at 30 years old, he decided it was time for a more permanent solution to keep the weight off and his sugars under control.
-Mr. Brown was then introduced to Arif Ahmad, MD, director of Mather Hospital’s Center of Excellence in Metabolic and Bariatric Surgery™.
+Mr. Brown was then introduced to the director of Mather Hospital’s Center of Excellence in Metabolic and Bariatric Surgery™.

 Details